These organizations contribute to a Happier World by explicitly setting out to grow happiness for their stakeholders.

 Not only do Beacons achieve this within their organization, but they also set the bar for best practices that can be replicated by others.

-Growing happiness always sounds great on paper or in advertising - but how do we witness it, and what positive outcomes does it actually deliver for our businesses, stakeholders and communities ?
+Growing happiness always sounds great on paper or in advertising - but how do we witness it, and what positive outcomes does it actually deliver for our businesses, stakeholders, communities and environments ?

-The Forum's single objective is to showcase leaders in growing happiness, but this can be achieved in many different ways.
+The Forum's main objective is to showcase leaders in growing happiness, but this can be achieved in many different ways.